shwnchpl/shwnchpl.github.io/_posts/2017-01-01-fancy-hanoi.md

   ]
 ```

 This is not so complicated as it might seem.
 Rather than calculating $\lfloor \frac{m}{3^n} \rfloor$ each time, we can simply store our position in another varible, $p$.
 Every time $m \bmod 3^n = 0$ it is time for the position to change; as such, $p$ is incremented.
 In the event that $p \bmod 7 = 0$, $p$ must be incremented again to work around the fact that for our purposes the first element of the list `` ind `` is at index 1.
 Once this has been done, we can rest assured that the current position of the disk in question is the character in `` ind `` at index $p \bmod 7$.
-The rest of the function is relatively straightforward— just initialization and an outer loop to repeat evaluation until each ternary string has been generated.
+The rest of the function is relatively straightforward—just initialization and an outer loop to repeat evaluation until each ternary string has been generated.

 The results of `` FancyItr ``